compiling-to-categories/concat/README.md

 Experimenting (again) with constrained categories, as well as Haskell to hardware, automatic differentiation, interval analysis, and other interpretations.
 See the paper [*Compiling to categories*](http://conal.net/papers/compiling-to-categories).

-To run:
+To run miscellaneous examples:

-    stack build :examples
+    stack build :misc-examples

-There are several more commented-out examples in test/Examples.hs.
+There are several more commented-out examples in examples/test/Examples.hs.
 You can fiddle with comments to change the collection of examples compiled.
 That module also serves as an example to copy and make your own examples.

+For the graphics examples, instead run

+    stack build :graphics-examples

+There are more examples in graphics/test/Examples.hs.

 ## Some applications